GNUnet-Mirror/GNUnet/doc/documentation/README.txt

 3. Do not use tab characters (see chapter 2.1 texinfo manual)

 4. Use neutral language and third person perspective in the text

+5. Use 2 spaces between sentences, so instead of:

+     We do this and the other thing.
+This is done by foo.

+   Write:

+     We do this and the other thing.
+This is done by foo.
 * What's left to do

 - Which Texlive modules are needed?
 Decrease the size.